 (i.)
 Dispute Review Board Recommendation.
 The DRB shall issue a Recommendation per the following procedures:

 1. The DRB shall not make a recommendation on the dispute at the meeting.
 Before the closure of the hearing, the DRB members and the Contractor and CDOT together will discuss the time needed for analysis and review of the dispute and the issuance of the DRB’s recommendation.
 The maximum time shall be 30 days unless otherwise agreed to by both parties.
-At a minimum, the recommendation shall contain all the elements listed in Rule 35, Form of Award, of the Arbitration Regular Track Provisions listed at the end of subsection 105.24.

 2. After the meeting has been closed, the DRB shall prepare a written Recommendation signed by each member of the DRB.
 In the case of a three member DRB where one member dissents, that member shall prepare a written dissent and sign it.
+The DRB’s recommendation shall include the following:

+(a).
+A summary of the issues and factual evidence presented by the Contractor and CDOT concerning the dispute.

+(b).
+Recommendations concerning the validity of the dispute.

+(c).
+Recommendations concerning the value of the dispute as to cost impacts if the dispute is determined to be valid.

+(d).
+The contractual and factual bases supporting the recommendation(s) made including an explanation as to why each and every position was accepted or rejected.

+(e).
+Detailed and supportable calculations which support any recommendation(s).

 3. The chairperson shall transmit the signed Recommendation and any supporting documents to both parties.